scepter914/mmcarrot/tools/rerun_visualization/README.md

 ```

 - If you visualize on low computing device like a laptop, you should use the option of frame skipping.
-  - Use about 3GB RAM
+  - Use about 3GB RAM as below command.

 ```sh
 python tools/rerun_visualization/visualize.py \